 Charleston Carifest is a Caribbean Carnival celebration in honour of Caribbean American Heritage Month.
 It is four days of food, fun, music, and costumes submerged in education and culture.
 This is the creative and artistic expression of Caribbean people.
 Join in and embrace Unity in Diversity.

 The British and American Virgin Islands are the featured country for Charleston Carifest Caribbean Carnival 2019.
 On Thursday, June 20 the Symposium and Opening reception will be held at the College of Charleston School of Professional Studies, 3800 Paramont Drive, North Charleston, SC 29405, 6:00PM – 9:00PM.

-Saturday, June 22, Carnival Street Parade and Celebration in the Carnival Village.
+Saturday, June 22, Carnival Street Parade starting at 4:00PM from King and John Street.
+Parade leads to the Celebration in the Carnival Village at Brittle Bank Park.

 Highly Anticipated Carnival Events

 There is no denying that Virgin Islanders love Carnival!
 It is the most anticipated cultural event of the year!
 Carnival is a festival celebrating freedom through dancing, singing, parades, pageantry, music, drinks, food, friends and fun.
 It includes nightly displays of talented bands and individual musicians, pageants for Carnival royalty and fairs showcasing local crafts, food and drinks.
 Carnival however is much more than a large party.
 It is an exposition of culture and a treasured tradition that is passed down year after year.